 Here are three steps to help prevent Bryce Canyon altitude sickness:

 As Bryce Canyon is located in a high desert area with dry air and high altitude conditions increasing respiration, this combination leads major dehydration problems.
-If you want to know
+If you want to know how to prevent altitude sickness dehydration, drinking water is the first step.

 At first glance, this might seem like an obvious step.
 You probably know that when you're thirsty, it's time to drink water.
 But did you know that if you wait until you feel thirsty before taking a drink, it may already be too late?
 It's best to start drinking water before your body becomes dehydrated so that you can avoid the symptoms of dehydration which include headaches and nausea.